bullmoose20/Quickstart/README.md

 <!--body3-start-->
 ## 4 - Running in Docker

-NOTE: the `/config` directory in these examples is NOT the Kometa config directory.
-Create a Quickstart-specific directory to map to `/config`.
+NOTE: The `/config` directory in these examples is NOT the Kometa config directory.
+Create a Quickstart-specific directory and map it to `/config`.

 Here are some minimal examples: